Healthy Ways to Relieve Stress and Prevent Burnout [9 Practical Tips]

 Make it a habit to go to a park nearby once a week during the summer months.
 Being around nature and seeing a lot of green can do wonders for stress relief.

 Walking can help declutter your mind and also release endorphins from the increase in activity.
-Walking has numerous other benefits which we outline at The Powerful Benefits of Walking.
+Walking has numerous other benefits which we outline at Walking for Weight Loss [The Most Underrated Way to Lose Weight].

 Walk with someone else to increase the benefits even further.